Using Therapeutic Home Ultrasound to Treat PLANTAR FASCIITIS

 A home ultrasound unit works the same way as bigger machines, found in physical therapist and chiropractor practices, but is more compact and priced reasonably so home users can afford to purchase.
 Portable ultrasound machines are also safe for use by the general public because they utilize pulsed, instead of continuous, ultrasound waves, which are just as effective when used on a daily basis.
 Plantar fasciitis physical therapy involving ultrasound will provide users with immediate relief and continual healing over a 3-4 week period.

 Because plantar fascist involves soft tissue and tendon inflammation, a specific kind of home ultrasound machine is required for treatment.
 A home ultrasound physical therapy machine should emit 1Mhz ultrasound waves.
 It is also important to purchase an FDA approved ultrasound unit that is quality manufactured.
 The portable therapeutic ultrasound device should also be covered with at least a 1 year warranty.
 And best of all, with a portable therapeutic ultrasound machine, you can treat your plantar fasciitis daily when it is most convenient for you.

-Christine Beggs is the founder and CEO of EZUltrasound.com, the leading provider of portable home ultrasound machines to relieve pain and speed healing.
+Christine Beggs was the founder of EZUltrasound.com, the leading provider of portable home ultrasound machines to relieve pain and speed healing.